Clau8a/Clau8a/README.md

 - 👋 Hi, I’m @Clau8a
 - 👀 I’m interested in front-end technologies
-- 🌱 I’m currently learning 'Testing library for React'
+- 🌱 I’m currently learning 'Testing library for React' & 'Typescript'
 - 📫 How to reach me https://www.linkedin.com/in/8aclau/

 <!---